 According to Smith, kids may be able to go to school with a cold or cough — but it depends on a number of things.
 “In addition to taking the school’s policies into account, parents should also consider how long a child has had the cough, if they have other symptoms and if they’ve seen a doctor to evaluate the cause,” Smith says.
 “However, if you’re concerned that your child may have a new cold or viral infection, it’s best to keep them home.
 Especially during the pandemic, we want to do all we can to limit children from passing viruses around to each other and their teachers.”

 In some areas, kids with symptoms may need to be tested for COVID in order to go to school.
 “A persistent cough or congestion should be evaluated by a medical provider to ensure that the child is not contagious,” Siddiqui says.
 “Testing for COVID may be necessary to determine if a child may return to school.
-Allergies can be very common this time of year, but the only way to know for sure is to have testing done.”
+Allergies can be very common, but the only way to know for sure is to have testing done.”

 Once a child with congestion or a cough has received a negative test result, Wheeler says they should be “improving, fever-free and feel well enough to attend school again.”